Matex600/Fat-Stack-Coffee/README.md

 ![Shopping-Cart](documentation/features/shopping_cart.png)

-* Shopping cart page shows products added to cart as well as details about the products and also allows the user to change product quantity as well as see unit price, subtotal and grand totla as well as go to checkout button.
+* The shopping cart page shows products added to the cart as well as details about the products and also allows the user to change product quantity as well as see the unit price, subtotal, and grand total as well as go to the checkout button.

 ### Order summary

 ![Order-Summary](documentation/features/checkout_order_summary.png)

-* Order summary page shows products that are in cart and the total price, as well as form fields to checkout using stripe with a country fields drop down box and secure checkout button.
+* Order summary page shows products that are in the cart and the total price, as well as form fields to checkout using stripe with a country fields drop-down box and secure checkout button.

 ### Checkout successful